-Tsunami warning lifted after major quake strikes off Indonesia
+Quake strikes off Indonesia, bringing down 'many buildings'

-JAKARTA (Reuters) - A major 7.5 quake struck off the Indonesian island of Sulawesi on Friday, prompting a tsunami alert hours after a milder quake brought down houses in the same area, and officials expect further damage.
+JAKARTA (Reuters) - A major 7.5 quake struck off the Indonesian island of Sulawesi on Friday, briefly prompting a tsunami alert after a milder tremor brought down houses, and initial reports from the area said “many buildings” had collapsed.

-The warning was lifted within the hour, but officials asked people to remain on the alert as a number of moderate aftershocks hit.
+The tsunami warning was lifted within the hour, but officials asked people to remain on the alert amid a series of moderate aftershocks.

 “We advise people to remain in safe areas, stay away from damaged buildings,” Sutopo Purwo Nugroho, spokesman for the National Disaster Mitigation Agency, said in a televised interview.